mgbilby/oga_src/README.md

 Version 0.2.0 of the Opera Graeca Adnotata, curated by Giuseppe Celano at the University of Leipzig, was archived at [Zenodo](https://doi.org/10.5281/zenodo.14206061) on 2024-11-24, and is the sole source of the data used in this repository.

-The OGA corpus v0.2.0 contains annotations of 40M+ base tokens and 1999 base texts/files.
-These files were in turn derived from several major corpora of digital editions of classical Greek texts, most notably the [Perseus Project](https://github.com/PerseusDL/canonical-greekLit) (Tufts University) and closely connected [First1KGreek](https://github.com/OpenGreekAndLatin/First1KGreek) project (Mount Allison University, Tufts University, University of Leipzig, University of Virginia), along with the [Thesaurus Linguae Graecae](https://stephanus.tlg.uci.edu/index.php#login=true) (University of California, Irvine) and the [Patristic Text Archive](https://github.com/PatristicTextArchive/pta_data) (Berlin-Brandenburg Academy of Sciences and Humanities).
+The OGA corpus was in turn derived from several major corpora of digital editions of classical Greek texts, most notably the [Perseus Project](https://github.com/PerseusDL/canonical-greekLit) (Tufts University) and closely connected [First1KGreek](https://github.com/OpenGreekAndLatin/First1KGreek) project (Mount Allison University, Tufts University, University of Leipzig, University of Virginia), along with the [Thesaurus Linguae Graecae](https://stephanus.tlg.uci.edu/index.php#login=true) (University of California, Irvine) and the [Patristic Text Archive](https://github.com/PatristicTextArchive/pta_data) (Berlin-Brandenburg Academy of Sciences and Humanities).

 OGA annotation includes morphosyntactical features based on the [Ancient Greek Dependency Treebank, or AGDT](https://github.com/PerseusDL/treebank_data/blob/master/AGDT2/guidelines/Greek_guidelines.md), as well as data (sometimes provisional) pertaining to authorship and likely date or date range of composition.